-Online Lessons with a qualified British teacher: “British English vs American English” course
+Online lessons with a qualified British teacher: “British English vs American English” course

 “Two nations divided by a common language” was how George Bernard Shaw described Britain and the USA.
 While there are differences between the English spoken in the UK and the USA, these two countries do understand each other perfectly well.
-In this live online course British English vs American English, your online English teacher will help you be consistent in your use of English.
+In this live online course British English vs American English, your native English teacher will help you be consistent in your use of English.

 Online Course “British English vs American English”: course outcomes